World’s most beautiful winter scenes

 Snapparazzi/Alamy Stock Photo

-Richmond Park, England, UK
+Richmond Park, London, England, UK

 The largest of London’s Royal Parks at 2,500 acres, Richmond Park brings glorious swathes of nature to the capital.
 An important National Nature Reserve, it’s home to some of the UK’s oldest trees, endangered fungi species and, most famously, deer.
 There are more than 600 of these graceful creatures here and they certainly make for a special sight on a crisp winter morning like this one, pictured, surrounded by frost-tipped grass and faint blue mist.